Nelson-Gon/rfdc/.github/CONTRIBUTING.md

-# Contributing to mde
+# Contributing to rfdc

-This document provides guidelines for contributions to mde.
+This document provides guidelines for contributions to rfdc.

 **Kinds of contribution**